daniaokuye/winnerineast.github.io/README.md

 - [ai-image-workflow](https://github.com/winnerineast/ai-image-workflow):auto label the classes.
 - [COCO](https://github.com/winnerineast/cocoapi):COCO data access API.
 - [labelme](https://github.com/winnerineast/labelme): Labelme is a graphical image annotation tool inspired by http://labelme.csail.mit.edu.
+- [LabelmeAnnotationTool](https://github.com/winnerineast/LabelMeAnnotationTool):Here you will find the source code to install the LabelMe annotation tool on your server.
+LabelMe is an annotation tool writen in Javascript for online image labeling.
+The advantage with respect to traditional image annotation tools is that you can access the tool from anywhere and people can help you to annotate your images without having to install or copy a large dataset onto their computers.
 - [labelmg](https://github.com/winnerineast/labelImg): LabelImg is a graphical image annotation tool.
 It is written in Python and uses Qt for its graphical interface.
 - [panoptic API](https://github.com/winnerineast/panopticapi):COCO 2018 Panoptic Segmentation Task API (Beta version).
 - [Point Cloud Library](https://github.com/winnerineast/pcl):The Point Cloud Library (PCL) is a standalone, large scale, open project for 2D/3D image and point cloud processing.